TL;DR

 print(repo.get_summarizer().summarize_file("api/app.py"))

 Prefer MCP?
-Run python -m kit.mcp
+Run python -m kit.mcp and you’re all set.

 Why we built it